abpio/abp-commercial-docs/en/modules/cms-kit/url-forwarding.md

 ## Enabling

-In addition to enabling [Url Shorting global feature](index.md), you need to add `UrlSortingMiddleware` to your final application.
+In addition to enabling [Url Shorting global feature](index.md), you need to add `UrlShortingMiddleware` to your final application.

 ```csharp
 using Volo.CmsKit.Pro.Public.Web.Middlewares;